The Pigeon

 Standard

-She was young, I was much older
+I was young, she was much older

 Coo-coo-ca-choo, she behind a folder